COMMUNITY HEALTH OUTREACH

 We believe that the greatest need of all mankind is the Gospel of Jesus Christ.
 To that end the Gospel remains central and foremost in all of Mission: Haiti's endeavors.

 Often, the team discovers chronic illness and conditions that can be treated in Haiti with a little financial assistance.
-Those are refered to local doctors or hospitals that can follow up with patients to assure the best possible patient outcome.
+Those are referred to local doctors or hospitals that can follow up with patients to assure the best possible patient outcome.

 The Community Health Outreach is also the best opportunity to get to know each community, understand their needs and find at risk children and families that may be helped by other programs we offer, such as micro-grants for business, goat herd co-operatives or chicken flocks or educational assistance or skill training.